beastudies/beastudies/README.md

 ## Seja Bem-Vindo! 👋

-I'm currently a grad social sciences student from Brasil. <br>
+I'm currently an undergraduate student in Social Sciences from Brasil. <br>
 I'm been learning Rprograming and Rstats since 2022 on my own to became a better social scientist and researcher! <br>
-My fields of interest are methods quantitatives, public policies and demography.
-I've also colaborated in projects related to digital methods and public opinion before. <br>
+My areas of interest include methods quantitatives, public policies and urban development.
+I've also colaborated on projects related to digital methods and public opinion. <br>

 #### Projects in 🇧🇷, 🇫🇷, 🇺🇸 and 🇪🇸